yasomaru/go-sdk/CONTRIBUTING.md

 - **Minutes.** Meetings will be minuted by a designated participant, and neutrally record attendees, roles, topics discussed, action items, and outcomes.
 Draft minutes will be circulated to all participants.
-- **Documentation and Transparency.** Steering Committee outputs are intended for public release.
+- **Documentation and Transparency.** Working Group outputs are intended for public release.
 Significant design decisions and discussion outcomes should be documented publicly.
 If a topic cannot be safely disclosed publicly, it likely does not belong in this forum.